lki1354/python-canbro/README.md

 ## License

-canbro is licensed under the MIT License.
+canbro is licensed under the LGPL-3.0 license.
 See the LICENSE file for more information.

 ## Author